1. The Bahmani Sultanate was founded in which year?

 64. Who among the Bahmani rulers first assumed the title “Sultan”?

-a) Hasan Bahman Shah
+A) Hasan Bahman Shah

-b) Feroz Shah Bahmani
+B) Feroz Shah Bahmani

-c) Ahmad Shah I
+C) Ahmad Shah I

-d) Muhammad Shah II
+D) Muhammad Shah II

 Explanation: He declared himself Sultan after breaking from Delhi Sultanate.